 - The rhythm of the scene

 Creating your character-driven editing approach requires a thorough understanding of the story and the character.
-Once you know who your character is, what they want, how they’re going to get what they want, and how they feel about their situation you have the power to highlight the major turning points of their arc with specific tools.
+Who is your character, what do they want, and how they’re going to get it?
+Then you have the power to highlight the major turning points of their arc with specific tools.

-For example, within the scene you can use rhythm, a mid-scene change in camera position, or a change in shot size to emphasize key moments.
-From scene to scene you can create symbolic connections by repeating or rhyming with the specific choices made to enrich interrelated moments.
+For example, within the scene you can use rhythm in editing, a mid-scene change in blocking and staging, or a change in shot size to emphasize key moments.
+From scene to scene you can create symbolic connections by repeating or rhyming with the specific choices to enrich interrelated moments.

 Because talking about editing can be abstract, let’s look at an excellent example of character-driven editing in The Godfather restaurant scene.